Moran Shipping Agencies: History of Moran Shipping Agencies Inc.

 Moran Shipping Agencies, Inc. was founded by James F. Moran in 1937.
-It began as a Rhode Island based corporation operating in Providence and nearby Fall River, MA.
-By the time James F. Moran died in 1959, he had expanded and established additional ship agency offices in Boston, MA and Portland, ME, but Moran Shipping always remained a Rhode Island company.
+It began as a Rhode Island–based corporation operating in Providence and nearby Fall River, Massachusetts.
+By the time James F. Moran died in 1959, he had expanded and established additional ship agency offices in Boston, Massachusetts, and Portland, Maine, but Moran Shipping always remained a Rhode Island company.
 Edward Moran succeeded his brother in the ownership of Moran Shipping Agencies.
 During Edward Moran’s tenure, F. Robert Black joined the Company and acquired ownership in 1974.
 F. Robert Black was joined by his brother James A. Black; together they continued efforts to expand the company further.
-In 1975 a full service office was opened in Houston shortly followed by offices in Port Arthur and Corpus Christi, TX.
+In 1975 a full service office was opened in Houston shortly followed by offices in Port Arthur and Corpus Christi, Texas.
 In 1976, Kurz-Moran of New Jersey was formed in partnership with the Chas Kurz Company.
-During the 80’s Moran continued their expansion across the US Gulf opening offices in New Orleans, LA and Tampa, FL.
+During the 1980s Moran continued their expansion across the US Gulf opening offices in New Orleans, Louisiana, and Tampa, Florida.

 Michael T. Black joined his brothers in 1982 working in an administrative and sales capacity from Moran’s Headquarters Office in Rhode Island.
 Upon F. Robert’s retirement in 1985, James and Michael acquired ownership of the company and continued the efforts of expanding its presence throughout North America.

-The decade of the 90’s marked significant growth and expansion for Moran Shipping.
+The decade of the 1990s marked significant growth and expansion for Moran Shipping.
 Moran Shipping Agencies acquired ownership of the Boston based Patterson & Wilde Steamship Agency and full ownership of Kurz-Moran Agencies in New Jersey and Philadelphia.
-Moran Shipping Agencies has continued its expansion: in the Gulf, Lake Charles, LA, Galveston TX, Freeport TX; in the South Atlantic; South Carolina; Florida and the West Coast.
+Moran Shipping Agencies has continued its expansion: in the Gulf, Lake Charles, Louisiana, Galveston, Texas, Freeport, Texas; in the South Atlantic; South Carolina; Florida and the West Coast.
 Currently the Company has 20 full service offices serving nearly 100 ports in North America.

 In 2005, Michael T. Black resigned from his position as Chief Executive Officer.
 He continues to retain his partnership interest in the Company and serves as its Chairman.
 James A. Black now serves as President and CEO of Moran Shipping Agencies; over the last decade leading Moran to become a knowledge economy company, based on geographic expansion and a diversification of services.
 Moran Shipping Agencies continues to be a family owned and operated company, second generation family employees include, Exec.
 V.P.
 Jason E. Kelly, In-house Legal Counsel Gavin R. Black, and vessel agent Andrew Black.

 Moran shipping agencies continues to be an ISO 9001:2000 certified company.
 Today, Moran Shipping has more than 150 full-time employees in 22 offices in the United States and Europe, and provides assistance at more than 100 ports along the East, Gulf and West Coasts for all sizes and types of vessels.